-The average adult has 28 to 32 teeth, depending on their "wise" set of third molars or lack thereof.
+The average adult human has 28 to 32 teeth, give or take a set of wisdom teeth.
 But besides the importance of brushing and flossing, how well do you know your chompers?
 From LED braces to pearly whites in hard-to-reach places, we bring you the tooth, the whole tooth, and nothing but the tooth.

 1. Some babies are born with teeth.

-About one in every 2000 babies is born with natal teeth, so sometimes baby's first dentist appointment is only a few days after birth.
+About one in every 2000 babies is born with natal teeth, and their first dentist appointment is only a few days after birth.
 Natal teeth usually grow on the bottom gums and tend to have weak roots; they're often removed to prevent problems with breastfeeding and accidental swallowing.
-Being born with teeth can be a symptom of certain medical conditions, and ancient physiognomy associated it with evil—but it's usually harmless.
-Advice columnist twin sisters Ann Landers and Abigail Van Buren were both born with teeth.
+Being born with teeth can be a symptom of certain medical conditions, and ancient physiognomists associated it with evil—though it's usually harmless.
+Twin sister advice columnists Ann Landers and Abigail Van Buren were both born with teeth.
 So were Napoleon and Julius Caesar.

 2. Not everyone loses their baby teeth.